 -To attract and sustain development expertise from appropriate sources.

 - To exchange ideas, experiences, and to identify opportunities.

 Membership of the Association shall be open to any person or persons carrying out a trade, profession or business and with an interest in business matters in the general area of Greely and the Ottawa Valley.

 In the first year of the Association, there shall be a registration fee of $25.00 per member (amended in 2014 to $50.00 per year).
 The Association shall determine the level of subscription for members, which will be ratified during the Annual General Meeting.
 A recommendation will be presented by the Board of Directors each year in this regard.
 Any member not making payment of the annual subscription may not be a committee member since their membership will have expired.
-The annual subscription will be due and payable by March 31st (amended in 2016 to Septembe 30th) for membership and reviewed at each Annual General Meeting.
+The annual subscription will be due and payable by March 31st for membership and reviewed at each Annual General Meeting.

 a) The membership shall elect a Board of Directors from its membership.
 The Board of Directors will be responsible for the day to day running of the Association’s affairs and formulation of policy.

 b) The Board of Directors shall consist of a minimum of 5 and a maximum of 12 members.